 Frontend architecture changes

 The big difference is that frontend is now updated with newer technologies such as HTML5, CSS3.
-Another big change is the removal of skin directory.
+Another big change is the removal of the skin directory.
 Everything is organised directly under the app structure.
 Every module has its own VIEW directory where all module-specific template, layout, js, and CSS/fewer files are stored.

 Read more: Web designer vs front end developer

 This is a better approach and certainly, it will be beneficial for module developers.
 All visual content will be stored directly within the module separating it from Magento core.
-It means that structure inside app/design/frontend/vendorName/newTheme/ is no longer divided into layout and template directories.
-Instead, we need to include module directory and its complete hierarchy to override default directory structure.
+It means that the structure inside app/design/frontend/vendorName/newTheme/ is no longer divided into layout and template directories.
+Instead, we need to include the module directory and its complete hierarchy to override the default directory structure.

 Simplified Config with valid XML

 If you’ve ever created a module or used Magento as a developer, you would’ve experienced the large learning curve associated with it.
 This learning curve is mainly due to the amount of configuration that is able to be set within Magento modules.
 In Magento 1.0 you set everything in configuration, including the folder structure, database connection, admin menus, access control, entities, installation resources, the list goes on for a while, so I won’t list is all here.
-Although it provides a lot of functionality, you do end up writing a lot of boiler plate configuration.
+Although it provides a lot of functionality, you do end up writing a lot of boilerplate configuration.

 In version 2.0, they have removed the module activation file (normally found in app/etc/modules/) and combined it into the module’s config XML.
 Fewer files are better.
 They have also removed the functionality to set the folder structure for blocks, models and helpers, which is nice since we do not really need to set these to something different.

 In the video, they were saying that on average it’s 20% less code.
 And that they’re making this a valid XML file.
-The new structure of module directory will enable faster and logical development of the platform infrastructure.
+The new structure of the module directory will enable faster and logical development of the platform infrastructure.
 Finally, we can validate the file against an XML schema, without wasting hours of frustrating diagnostics.

-New concept of containers
+The new concept of containers

 The introduction of bootstrapping entry point code